12cmlab/echoss_fileformat/README.md

 Contributions are welcome!
 If you find a bug or want to suggest a new feature, please open an issue on the GitHub repository.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the LGPL License.
 See the LICENSE file for more information.

 ## Credits
 This project was created by 12cm.
 Special thanks to 12cm R&D for their contributions to the project.